 Think of scuba diving and destinations like Thailand, Malaysia and Indonesia probably come to mind.
 But it turns out you don’t need to pack your passport in order to do the need locally at Pulau Hantu.

-The scuba diving sessions are conducted by registered diving instructors over a period of 4.5 hours.
+The scuba diving sessions are conducted by registered diving instructors.

 You’ll rarely ever meet a kiddo who doesn’t love animals or is at least intrigued by them.
 A good nature activity for families with inquisitive children is the Changi Beach Intertidal walk.
-These guided tours allow participants to learn to identify various species of marine life.
+These guided intertidal walks allow participants to learn to identify various species of marine life.